Sponsor a child in Brazil

 SOS Children's Village Campinas is the newest Children's Village in Brazil, opening in 2010.
 Situated in the city of Campinas in São Paulo State, it is now home to a number of families.
 Despite being a small Children's Village, the SOS children at Campinas enjoy a wide-range of activites; from baseball to ballet.

-Growing up in an SOS Children's Villages: Carlos’s story
+Growing up in an SOS Children's Village: Carlos’s story

 Carlos came to SOS Children's Village Jacarepagua, in Rio de Janeiro, aged one and a half.
 For him, the Children's Village has always been his home.
 He loved the feeling of freedom and independence he experienced there.

-Studying at the SOS school was particularly special for Carols.
+Studying at the SOS School was particularly special for Carlos.
 “The first grade of primary school used to be spent within the village, but we could leave and walk out; something impossible at other schools,” he remembers.

 “I will love my home for the rest of my life”